Thought-action fusion: Diagnosis

 Simple interviews with specific health professionals (e.g. psychologists, psychiatrists) allow diagnosing TAF; there also exists a reliable psychometrics/estimator which is the: thought-action fusion questionnaire/scale.

 Disorders

 TAF happens in the anxiety disorders (e.g. GAD), obsessive-compulsive disorders (e.g. pure O) and eating disorders (e.g. anorexia); it generally worsens the mental disorders' severities or outcomes, irrespective of the treatments.
+Thought-action fusion is commonly associated with scrupulosity; thought-action fusion amplifies the individual's already-excessive feelings of guilt.

 Treatments

 The main medial treatments for TAF are the cognitive-behavioral therapies, but mindfulness therapies like the acceptance and commitment therapy may also help.
 Moreover medications like selective serotonin reuptake inhibitors may increase the psychotherapy efficiency, by alleviating the psychological pains the TAF induces—see section on Causes.